$50+ Million Recovered Since 2015

 Non-economic damages include pain and suffering and mental anguish, as well as what is called loss of consortium.
 There are no guidelines for determining the value of an injured person’s pain and suffering; a jury cannot look at a chart to figure out how much to award.
 Factors that can impact the value of pain and suffering damages includes whether the plaintiff’s injuries are easy for the jury to understand and whether the jury thinks the defendant has lied.
 Loss of consortium refers to the intangible benefits that the injured person provided to their spouse or children.

-If you have been injured in a medical malpractice case, please contact our Montgomery County medical malpractice attorneys.
+If you have been injured in a medical malpractice case, please contact our Pennsylvania medical malpractice attorneys.
 Call (610) 825-0500 to get in contact today.